COVESIDE FIELDWORK RESIDENCY

 Self-guided time to work on your creative project.

-This Internship Opportunity offers a chance to take the lessons and experiences about living the good life, from Seguinland’s more structured academic programs, and begin putting them into practice.
-While you’ll have mentorship along the way, this experience is especially shaped by your own direction and the support you offer one another.
+This Residency allows you to apply the lessons and experiences from Seguinland’s more structured academic programs and to put them into practice in our local community.
+While you’ll have mentorship along the way, this experience is especially shaped by your self-direction and the support that you alums will offer to one another.

-• Professionalism: Treat your internship as a job.
+Professionalism: Treat your residency like a job.
 Be present, reliable, communicative, and proactive.
 Your role matters.
 You’re representing Seguinland, and your contributions have a direct impact.

-• Transportation: You’ll need to coordinate your own transportation for the duration of the program—including travel to Seguinland’s campus, grocery shopping, and travel to and from Brookehouse, upon arrival and departure.
-No transportation is provided by Seguinland.
+Transportation: No transportation is provided by Seguinland.
+You’ll need to coordinate your own transportation for the duration of the program—including travel to Seguinland’s campus, grocery shopping, and travel to/from Georgetown, arrival & departure.
 We encourage alums to plan ahead and coordinate car access with each other in advance.
+You do not need to own a car to participate.
+But you will need to coordinate with participants who do have a car.

 FINANCIAL INFORMATION